vladimiryardan/Taffy-Wiki/Getting-Started.md

-This page shows how to implement a REST API using Taffy.
-For an index of documentation, see the [[Home]] page, and for a high level explanation of Taffy, see the [project homepage](http://atuttle.github.com/Taffy/).
-I have also recorded [a presentation I did for the Philadelphia ColdFusion User Group]() (coming soon), if you would like to watch that.
+>This page shows how to implement a REST API using Taffy.
+For an index of available documentation or for a high level explanation of Taffy, see the [[Home]] page.

-By and large, Taffy uses convention over configuration, but there are a few configuration details that can't be pragmatically solved with conventions.
+For the most part, Taffy uses convention over configuration, but there are a few configuration details that can't be pragmatically solved with conventions.
 In those cases, configuration is needed, but minimal - and usually [accomplished with metadata](/atuttle/Taffy/wiki/Configuration-via-Metadata) to keep things simple and concise.

 # Step 0: Installing Taffy

-Currently, Taffy is only tested and supported on Adobe ColdFusion 9.0.1.
-Ultimately, I would like to support older versions of ColdFusion as well as Railo and OpenBD.
-For the time being, I've favored getting a release ready over testing against every possible engine.
+Currently, Taffy is only tested and supported on Adobe ColdFusion 7, 8, and 9.
+Ultimately, I would like to support Railo and OpenBD.
+However, for the time being, I've favored getting a release ready over testing against every possible engine.

-Simply unzip the **taffy** folder into your webroot.
-An application-specific mapping to a non-web-accessible folder is not sufficient; however a global mapping in your ColdFusion Administrator will work -- in which case you should map `/taffy` to the location of your unzipped **taffy** folder.
+Simply unzip the **taffy** folder into your web-root.
+An _application-specific mapping_ to a non-web-accessible folder is not sufficient; however a global mapping in your ColdFusion Administrator will work -- in which case you should map `/taffy` to the location of your unzipped **taffy** folder.

+Many of the examples below use the ColdFusion 9 script component syntax for its terseness, but this is not a requirement.
+If you are more comfortable with `<cf_tags>` then you are free to use them.

 # Step 1: Application.cfc

-Much like a [FW/1](http://fw1.riaforge.org/) application, Taffy implements a majority of its logic in Application.cfc, as a base class that the Application.cfc of your application will extend.
+Much like a [FW/1](http://github.com/seancorfield/fw1/) application, Taffy implements a majority of its logic in Application.cfc, as a base class that the Application.cfc of your application will extend.
 At a minimum, your APIs Application.cfc needs the following:

 ```cfs
 component extends="taffy.core.api" {